-The Unexpectedly Gross Things That Happen With a Newborn
+The Gross Things That Can Happen With a Newborn

-Unexpectedly Gross Things That Happen With Newborns… (or expected and yes still gross)
+Unexpectedly Gross Things That Can Happen With Newborns… (or expected and yet still gross)

 The Damn Umbilical Cord Stump!
 It’s not surprising because it’s basically gross from birth, but it is delicate, ugly, scary, and can go wrong in so many ways!